antonioribeiro/tddd/README.md

 ### A Self-Hosted Continuous Testing Dashboard.

+Test Watcher is a dashboard to watch & run all your tests.
+It supports any test framework executed via terminal: PHPUnit, Laravel Dusk, Codeception, phpspec, Jest, AVA, Behat, Atoum, rake, and you can add yours, just tell it where the executable is and it's done.
+Tests Watcher also shows the progress of your tests, let you run a single test or all of them, and open your favorite code editor (PHPStorm, VSCode, Sublime Text, etc.) positioning the cursor in the failing line of your test.
+If your test framework generate screenshots, it is also able to show it in the log page, with all the reds and greens you are used to see in your terminal.

 ## Dashboard View

 * Project List: click a project link to see all its tests.